ahnoorwd/B12-A5-Emergency-Hotline/readme.md

 Event Bubbling is the process where an event starts from the target element and propagates upwards through its ancestors (parent → grandparent → etc.).

-Example: If you click a button inside a <div>, the click event fires on the button first,then bubbles up to the <div>,then to the <body>,and so on.
+Example: If you click a button inside a <div>, the click event fires on the button first, then bubbles up to the <div>, then to the <body>, and so on.
----

 ## 4. What is Event Delegation in JavaScript?
 Why is it useful?

 ### Ans-04::